 SCOs must embed resilience in the supply chain by accelerating investments in data-infused transformations.
 This entails a two-pronged approach to automate, digitize and bring in more transparency to weed out internal inefficiencies.
 While the second approach entails leveraging advanced data technology including machine learning with deep learning capabilities to understand dynamic market conditions and better predict demand.

-According to an for Business Value study conducted in the early part of 2022 that surveyed 500 Chief SCOs across industries, leaders are adopting a data-first mindset with 73% recognizing the strategic value in data and 64% using data to identify new opportunities.
+According to an IBM Institute for Business Value study conducted in the early part of 2022 that surveyed 500 Chief SCOs across industries, leaders are adopting a data-first mindset with 73% recognizing the strategic value in data and 64% using data to identify new opportunities.

 Best-in-class SCOs are focused on building resilient workflows powered by automation and intelligence.
 This forms the backbone of enterprise value chains and the foundation of digital transformation as the workflows extends through the ecosystem.
 With automation and digitization of workflow, data silos in the organization are welded into a single pane of view.
 The organization is thus empowered to analyze data from transaction systems to identify trends, streamline processes and remove inefficiencies at scale across the ecosystem of partners and suppliers.